Meet the Ocean Safety & Lifeguard Services Team

 John TitchenChief of Ocean Safety

-Chief John Kamalei Titchen leads the 272-member Ocean Safety Division and manages a $19.8M operating budget.
-He works closely with the City & County of Honolulu Administration, the City Council, the Hawaiʻi State Legislature, the Hawaiʻi Government Employees Association, and his counterparts in the state's other three counties to ensure Oʻahu's Ocean Safety Officers have the latest in equipment, training, and procedures.
+Chief John Kamalei Titchen leads the 287-member Ocean Safety Division and manages a $19.8M operating budget.
+A former contract lifeguard with the City (2004-2008), he works closely with the City & County of Honolulu Administration, the City Council, the Hawaiʻi State Legislature, the Hawaiʻi Government Employees Association, and his counterparts in the state's other three counties to ensure Oʻahu's Ocean Safety Officers have the latest in equipment, training, and procedures.
 An Oʻahu native, he has an undergraduate degree from the University of California and a law degree from the University of Hawaiʻi.
-He is a retired U.S. Coast Guard commander and former contract lifeguard for the City.
+He is a retired U.S. Coast Guard commander.

 This position is currently vacant.
-The Assistant Chief for Support Services has direct oversight of the Training and Communications Units of the Ocean Safety and Lifeguard Services Division, and manages all administrative functions of the Division.
+The Assistant Chief for Operations has direct oversight of the five operational districts of the Ocean Safety and Lifeguard Services Division, and leads all response efforts for the division.

 Vitor MarcalDistrict Captain